rhonamackay/rhonamackay/README.md

 <p>I started learning to code in early 2022, looking for a creative career that would also allow me to stretch my problem solving muscles. </p>
 <p>I enrolled on a beginners Python class and haven't looked back since.
 I'm currently a developer in training at School of Code, and working on some personal projects in my spare time.
 You can see some examples in the repos below!</p>

-<p>So far I've learned Python, JavaScript, Typescript, Node.js, Express and SQL for backend; HTML, CSS and React for front-end; Jest and Cypress for testing, as well as tools like Trello, Figma and Miro for planning and design.</p>
+<p>So far I've learned Python, JavaScript, Typescript, Node.js, Express, SQL and MongoDB for backend; HTML, CSS, React and Next.js for front-end; Jest and Cypress for testing, as well as tools like Trello, Figma and Miro for planning and design.</p>

 <p align="left">
 <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/skills/javascript-colored.svg" width="36" height="36" alt="JavaScript" /></a>